i-shreya/KoinX-Crypto-Tracker/README.md

 This assignment aims to demonstrate inter-service communication and scheduled data publishing using a message queue (NATS) while persisting real-time data into a MongoDB database through the API server.

+NOTE: The master branch contains the code for optional tasks, i.e, deployment.